billba/topical/docs/understanding.md

 ## Topic constructors

 *Topical* may construct a topic for a `TopicInstance` many times over its lifetime, across multiple turns.
-Topics are constructed for `trigger`ing, `begin`ning, and `dispatch`ing.
+Topics are constructed for `trigger`ing, `start`ing, and `dispatch`ing.

 As a result, a topic's constructor should only do things that make sense in all these situations, and `constructorArgs` should only contain arguments necessary to do those things.

-Much of what would normally goes in a constructor (like initializing the internal state at startup based on a set of arguments) instead happens in the `onBegin` method.
+Much of what would normally goes in a constructor (like initializing the internal state at startup based on a set of arguments) instead happens in the `onStart` method.
 In fact, many subclasses of `Topic` don't need a constructor at all.

 ## Hooking up *Topical* to your main message loop: